tomhenrich/tautulli-telegram-notifications/README.md

 ## Tautulli notification templates, in order to inform you about any Plex library changes through a Telegram channel or group.

-They are both in Spanish and English.
 Each of them should be added in the Notification Agents settings.
 First of all, you need to get some easy Telegram info:

 * Get a new token, contacting with [@BotFather](https://telegram.me/BotFather "@BotFather Telegram bot")